 - Taste for seasoning, and then stir in your Bisto/cornstarch mix until it thickens, keeping on a low heat whilst you do so.

-- Once your filling is ready, allow to cool for a few minutes, then transfer to a pie dish approximately 10 inches in diameter.
+- Once your filling is ready, allow to cool for a few minutes.

 - Allow to cool for 10 minutes before you score and serve.